trevordevore/levure/framework/helpers/preferences/README.md

 This handler will clear out any values that are stored internally and reloads preferences from the file on disk.

-Note that this command does nothing on OS X which handles preferences using Cocoa APIs.
+Note that this command does nothing on macOS or iOS which handle preferences using the NSUserDefaults APIs.